angieloux/react-state-class-components-challenge/README.md

 7. Wait and watch the final tests run, if you are successful it will automatically let your educators know you are finished.

 ## Example solution
-_Remove this section if you have not provided an example solution.
-Change the details below if necessary_

 An example solution can be found in the challenge-complete branch of this repository.